 Step 1: Mark Your Calendar

-Set a reminder 30-45 days before your birthday.
-This gives you time to shop before your window opens.
+Set a reminder 30–45 days before your birthday.

 Step 2: Review Your Current Coverage

-- What you’re currently paying in monthly premiums
+- Your monthly premiums

-- Which Medigap plan you have
+- Your current Medigap plan

-- How satisfied you are with your current carrier
+- Your satisfaction with your carrier

-- Your expected healthcare needs for the coming year
+- Your expected healthcare needs

 Step 3: Shop and Compare Plans

-- Get quotes from multiple carriers
+- Get quotes

-- Compare identical plans (like Plan N from different companies)
+- Compare identical plans

 Step 4: Apply During Your 60-Day Window